 3Making it all work-

-Cloud management choices for the data center
+Cloud workload management choices for the data center

 With the hybrid cloud model in the mix, new concerns arise in the world of data center management.
-New networking opportunities, choosing between IT infrastructure strategies, and syncing up service-level agreements (SLAs) across cloud platforms keep workloads running efficiently.
+New networking opportunities, choosing between IT infrastructure strategies, and syncing up service-level agreements (SLAs) across platforms keep cloud workloads running efficiently.

 Cloud networking affects network infrastructure management, such as how an enterprise handles Secure Sockets Layer (SSL) decryption.
 Has your business offloaded resources to a third-party cloud hosting service?
 This article provides network security, administration and cost choices for cloud adopters.
 Continue Reading